Roles and Permissions (Analysis Services)

 It is common practice to create roles and assign membership as separate operations.
 Often, the model designer adds roles during the design phase.
 This way, all role definitions are reflected in the project files that define the model.
 Role membership is typically rolled out later as the database moves into production, usually by database administrators who create scripts that can be developed, tested, and run as an independent operation.

 All authorization is predicated on a valid Windows user identity.
-Analysis Services uses Windows authentication exclusively to authenticate user identities.
-Analysis Services provides no proprietary authentication method.See Authentication methodologies supported by Analysis Services.
+SQL Server Analysis Services uses Windows authentication exclusively to authenticate user identities.
+SQL Server Analysis Services provides no proprietary authentication method.See Authentication methodologies supported by Analysis Services.

 Permissions are additive for each Windows user or group, across all roles in the database.
 If one role denies a user or group permission to perform certain tasks or view certain data, but another role grants this permission to that user or group, the user or group will have permission to perform the task or view the data.